 Technology and Covid have dramatically impacted the way we all communicate with one another and with different services.
 Communication has become increasingly primarily digital.
 With many channels available to us it remains crucial, however, that we respect the preferences of each client, to avoid being considered too 'difficult to do business with' - especially as wealth and purchasing power continues to transfer from one generation to the next.
 The recent research I conducted suggests that many clients who previously would have preferred a face to face meeting with their relationship manger, now favour a video or phone call, as long as they are re-assured of the security and confidentiality.
 This is unlikely to revert in the future.
 In private banking or wealth management, the right blend of digital and personal communication channels offered remains crucial to build and strengthen client relationships.

-With existing clients growing accustomed to less face time and more digital interactions I expect the truly holistic matrix of seamless digital and physical interactions is becoming a must and a baseline for any business rather than a reference for innovation and aspirational operational model.
-The recent reports from Forrester or KPMG on 2021 predictions further reinforce that conviction for a business strategy.
+With existing clients growing accustomed to less face time and more innovative digital interactions I expect a holistic matrix of seamless digital and physical interactions becoming a must and a baseline for any business rather than a reference for innovation and aspirational operational model.
+The recent reports from Forrester or KPMG on 2021 predictions further reinforce that direction for a modern business strategy.

 Introduction to Service Design